ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_reference.md

 -- strings & numbers are more portable keys.

--- A one-table-param function call needs no parens: function h(x) print(x.key1) end
+-- A one-table-param function call needs no parens: function H(x) print(x.key1) end

-h{key1 = 'Sonmi~451'}  -- Prints 'Sonmi~451'.
+h{key1 = "Sonmi~451"}  --> "Sonmi~451"

--- There are two types of table iterators in Lua, pairs and ipairs
+-- There are two types of table iterators in Lua

--- pairs returns key-value pairs and is mostly used for associative tables.
-Key order is unspecified. u = {}
+-- pairs() returns key-value pairs and is mostly used for associative tables.
+-- Attention: Key order is unspecified. u = {}
 u[1]="a" -- Attention: Indices start at 1 in Lua!
 u[3]="b"